-- more aggressive and authoritarian behavior of male and submissive behavior of a woman increase - risk of sexual violence (rape, assault, harassment) - risk of unwanted pregnancy - risk of STIs and HIV infection - Is it possible to challenge and change existing gender roles? - Is there is a power difference between men and women?
-Who has more power?
-How does it influence the society?
-What impact does it have on sexual behavior?
+- more aggressive and authoritarian behavior of male and submissive behavior of a woman increase - risk of sexual violence (rape, assault, harassment) - risk of unwanted pregnancy - risk of STIs and HIV infection

+Is it possible to challenge and change existing gender roles?

+Is there is a power difference between men and women?
+Who do you think has more power?

+How do gender roles and stereotypes influence the society?
+What impact do they have on sexual behavior?